flutter/website/getting-started.md

 Ensure that the `pub` executable is in your `PATH`.

-Once you have installed Dart SDK, activate the `flutter` command line tool and add it to your path:
+Once you have installed Dart SDK, clone the `alpha` branch from the Flutter
+repository:

 ```
-$ pub global activate flutter
+$ git clone https://github.com/flutter/flutter.git -b alpha
-$ export PATH=$HOME/.pub-cache/bin:$PATH
+$ export PATH=`pwd`/flutter/bin:$PATH
 ```

+We update the `alpha` branch periodically as we improve Flutter.
+You can update your copy of Flutter by running `git pull` in the `flutter` directory created above.

-Now we can use the `flutter` command to create a project named `my_app`:
+Now that we've added the `bin` directory to our path, we can use the `flutter` command to create a project named `my_app`:

 ```
 $ flutter init -o my_app